Fourth Geneva Convention: Article 33: Individual responsibility, collective penalties, pillage and reprisals

-Reprisals against protected persons and their property is prohibited."

 Under the 1949 Geneva Conventions, collective punishment is a war crime.
 By collective punishment, the drafters of the Geneva Conventions had in mind the reprisal killings of World War I and World War II.
 In the First World War, the Germans executed Belgian villagers in mass retribution for resistance activity during the Rape of Belgium.
 In World War II, both German and Japanese forces carried out a form of collective punishment to suppress resistance.
 Entire villages or towns or districts were held responsible for any resistance activity that occurred at those places.
 The conventions, to counter this, reiterated the principle of individual responsibility.
 The International Committee of the Red Cross (ICRC) Commentary to the conventions states that parties to a conflict often would resort to "intimidatory measures to terrorize the population" in hopes of preventing hostile acts, but such practices "strike at guilty and innocent alike.
-They are opposed to all principles based on humanity and justice."
+They are opposed to all principles based on humanity and justice".

-Additional Protocol II of 1977 explicitly forbids collective punishment.
+Additional Protocol II of 1977 is about the protection of victims of non-international armed conflicts explicitly forbidding collective punishment.
 But as fewer states have ratified this protocol than GCIV, GCIV Article 33 is the one more commonly quoted.